Betts homers in 1st, 15th as Red Sox edge Angels

 And when Martinez booted the ball in right field for an error, Ohtani was able to come around and score from first on the play, tying the game at 6-6.
 The Red Sox took a lead almost immediately, as Betts jumped on a fastball from Angels starter Jose Suarez and belted it over the fence in left field for a 1-0 lead.
 Boston added a run in the second inning on Brock Holt's two-out RBI single.

 In the third, Martinez put Boston up 4-0 with a two-out, two-run homer, his 33rd of the season.
-Suarez managed to get through five innings for just the second time in his past 10 starts, giving up four runs on four hits and one walk while making 76 pitches.
+Suarez managed to get through five innings for just the second time in his past nine starts, giving up four runs on four hits and one walk while making 79 pitches.
 He struck out two.

 After Pujols' two-run single cut the Red Sox's lead to 4-3 in the fifth, the Red Sox responded with two runs in the sixth on an RBI double by Martinez and a sacrifice fly by Andrew Benintendi for a 6-3 lead.
 Goodwin's second homer of the night -- his 15th of the season -- got the Angels within 6-4 in the seventh.